la2050/archive/_projects/2015/la-outside-the-box.md

     Los Angeles.
 Each of our corporate sponsors have already demonstrated their commitment to socially responsible community-building by thinking OutsideTheBox.
+  Where will you be working?:
+    - Central LA
+    - East LA
+    - San Gabriel Valley
+    - San Fernando Valley
+    - South LA
+    - Westside
+    - South Bay
+    - Antelope Valley
+    - City of Los Angeles
+    - LAUSD
+  How do you plan to use these resources to make change?: [] How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Publicity/awareness (social capital)
+    - Community outreach
+    - Network/relationship support
+  How will your proposal improve the following “Connect” metrics?:
+    - Rates of volunteerism
+    - Adults getting sufficient social & emotional support
+    - Attendance at cultural events
+    - Number of public transit riders
+    - Participation in neighborhood councils
+    - Percentage of Angelenos that volunteer informally (Dream Metric)
+    - Government responsiveness to residents’ needs (Dream Metric)
+    - Total number of local social media friends and connections (Dream Metric)
+    - Attendance at public/open streets gatherings (Dream Metric)
 maker_answers_list:
   - name: How did you hear about this challenge?
     label: How did you hear about this challenge?